DIY Plumbing Made Easy: How to Repair Common Problems in Your Home

 Dripping Faucets

-Dripping faucets aren’t just irritating, they also consume a substantial volume of water during the course of.
-The most common cause of a dripping faucet is a worn washer or O-ring.
-To resolve this issue shut off water to your faucet.
-Then, disassemble the handle, then replace the worn-out O-ring or washer.
+Dripping faucets aren’t just irritating, they also consume a substantial quantity of water in the course of time.
+The most frequent cause for a dripping faucet is a worn-out washer or O-ring.
+To fix this issue switch off the water supply to the faucet, take out the handle, then replace the worn-out washer or O-ring.

 Running Toilets